FarronF/limerick-council-meetings/meetings/2021/10/12-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 14th September 2021.md

 housing estates would include speed ramps as part of the planning process.
 This

-was seconded by Councillor Keary and agreed.---
+was seconded by Councillor Keary and agreed.
+---
 8

  Councillor Teskey also requested speed ramps be installed in all Council housing